SYU2017/Surfs-Up--MySQL-SQLAlchemy/README.md

 ## Step 4 - Climate App
         Now that you have completed your initial analysis, design a Flask api based on the queries that you have just developed.
         Use FLASK to create your routes.

+##How to create a folder in Github
+You cannot create an empty folder and then add files to that folder, but rather creation of a folder must happen together with adding of at least a single file.
+On github you can do it this way:

+go to the folder inside which you want to create another folder click on New file on the text field for the file name, first write the folder name you want to create then type /, this creates a folder you can add more folders similarly finally, give the new file a name, (eg. .gitkeep which is usually used to make git track otherwise empty folders) and finally click Commit new file.